-As a Canadian, I was lucky enough to get an iPad early (at the beginning of May), thanks to my sister who won it in a contest (thanks Sarah!).
-While some have dubbed the iPad as “just another solo-user device," I have to disagree.
-I think it's a family device, and is definitely more social than an iPod touch.
+As a Canadian, I was lucky enough to get an iPad early (at the beginning of May), thanks to my sister, who won it in a contest (thanks, Sarah!).
+While some have dubbed the iPad "just another solo-user device," I disagree.
+I think it's a family device and is more social than an iPod touch.

 The iPad screen is perfect for sharing.
 I'm not the only one that thinks so: many have noticed that, right out of the box, the form factor of this device makes it great for 2 adults, or 1 adult and multiple kids, to share.
 The touch interface is much more responsive than a regular iPod touch screen.
 Games, educational apps, and videos all feel "more at home" on a screen this size.

 How long did it take to teach the kids how to use the iPad?
 Zero seconds.
-They picked it up, and immediately knew what to do with it: swiping across screen, clicking on icons, and using different apps.
-When they're on the computer they often need my help to access diffent websites or programs; not on the iPad.
+They picked it up and immediately knew what to do with it: swiping across the screen, clicking on icons, and using different apps.
+When they're on the computer, they often need my help to access different websites or programs not on the iPad.
 They can find the apps and use them themselves.

 Here are some of the ways we have used the iPad as a family; we have:

-- My wife and I have played Scrabble, using our iPods as the "letter racks"
+My wife and I have played, using our iPods as the "letter racks"

 My wife hates technology.
 She never liked our PC.
-When I brought home our iMac a couple of years ago she perked up a bit.
+She perked up a bit when I brought home our iMac a few years ago.
 But she loves the iPad:

 When I'm home with the kids, I don't want to have to boot up the computer.
 The iPad is fast: I open the case, and I can access my email, Facebook, and the web right away.
 I don't have to type in a web address; I just tap the icon with my finger and I'm there.